Dominican Republic (Bonao, San Juan de la Maguana, Constanza, Jarabacoa)

 In the case that you must permanently replace a Program Coordinator, chaperone teacher or sleep outside your base city for work purposes, your accommodation will also be covered by Global Glimpse.

 How to Apply:

 This position is not right for everyone and requires committed individuals who can dedicate their full efforts to the program and are ready to learn.
-Please carefully read the application instructions, upload your CV, a cover letter detailing your interest in the position and a short 1 minute video by December 15th, 2018
+To apply, please upload your CV and a cover letter (between 1 and 2 pages) detailing your qualifications and interest in the position to our online form by March 1st, 2019.